 01 June 2021, by Jitbug

-Walk into many daycare centers or children’s events and you’ll find a bright, vibrant array of primary colours and basic shapes.
+Walk into many daycare centres or children’s events and you’ll find a bright, vibrant array of primary colours and basic shapes.
 Though this colour scheme is essentially synonymous with preschool children, is it actually the environment that’s best from them?
-The relationship between colour and childhood psychology is complex, but we’re going to break it down so that you can figure out the best way to incorporate colour in your center!
+The relationship between colour and childhood psychology is complex, but we’re going to break it down so that you can figure out the best way to incorporate colour in your centre!

 Children’s learning is enriched by their environments, and often their sensory surroundings at school play a large role in their development.
 Children’s sensory learning process is well-documented, so it makes sense that so many places are tempted to surround kids with bold colours.
 As children are so interactive, there is some truth to this assumption.
 Well-placed colours can certainly support mental health and early development, especially warm, bright colours which tend to naturally attract the attention of young kids.
 Benefits of these colours include sensory development, creative learning, imagination, energy stimulation, and a deduction in anxiety.
 Whether learning the names of each colour or kickstarting an interest in art, colour can certainly aid in preschool learning.